ali-tap/go-web-v0/README.md

 #### Products section

 Displays all available product to user.
 One of the available options is opened as default.
-Opened option`s appearance contains it`s title and list of sub-items, which are also clickable.
+Opened options appearance contains its title and list of sub-items, which are also clickable.
 By clicking on title user turns to the main menu (where there are all products displayed).